seud0nym/sigenergy2mqtt/README.md

 Notes:
 - Configure your MQTT broker IP address/host name and Sigenergy IP address/host name as appropriate for your environment.
 - The number in square brackets after `inverters` is the Device ID (slave address) as advised by your installer.
 It is usually `1`.
 If you have multiple inverters, separate them with commas (e.g. `[ 1,2 ]`)
-- If your MQTT broker requires authentication, change `anonymous` to false and enter the required username and password.
+- If your MQTT broker does not require authentication, add the option `anonymous: true` under `mqtt`.
 - By default, only entities relating to production, consumption and battery charging/discharging are enabled (all other entities will still appear in Home Assistant, but will be disabled).
 All other entities are disabled by default.
 If you want _all_ entities to be initially enabled, set `sensors-enabled-by-default` to `true`.
 This setting _only_ applies the first time that Home Assistant auto-discovers devices and entities; changing this configuration after first discovery will have no effect.
 Entities can be enabled and disabled through the Home Assistant user interface.
-- The complete list of configuration options with associated comments can be found in [this file](doc/sigenergy2mqtt.yaml).
 - The default location for `sigenergy2mqtt.yaml` is in `/etc/`.
 However, it will also be found in `/data` or the current directory from which `sigenergy2mqtt` is run.
-You can also use the `-c` command line option to specify a different location and/or filename.
+You can also use the `-c` command line option or the `SIGENERGY2MQTT_CONFIG` environment variable to specify a different location and/or filename.

 ### Command Line Options